welaika/wordless/rtfm/source/_pages/stack/compile.rst

 .. important::

-    You have to do nothing to deploy in production.
+    By deafult, you have nothing to do to deploy in production, but if performance is crucial in your project, than you can optimize.
+See :ref:`PHUG optimizer` for more informations.

 .. _Pug: https://github.com/pugjs/pug